Draw a room

 Downlights, LED lines, furniture and furniture lighting stay in the same visual model.

-Room-specific views, recommended lux ranges, control grouping and export-ready product lists come from the same plan.
+Room-specific views, recommended lux ranges, grouped outputs, product lists and a shareable result come from the same plan.

 Yes.
 You can import a PDF or image floor plan, draw rooms on top and continue room by room.